publications

 The coupling between advection and diffusion in position space can often lead to enhanced mass transport compared to diffusion without flow.
 An important framework used to characterize the long-time diffusive transport in position space is the generalized Taylor dispersion theory.
 In contrast, the dynamics and transport in orientation space remains less developed.
 In this work, we develop a rotational Taylor dispersion theory that characterizes the long-time orientational transport of a spheroidal particle in linear flows that is constrained to rotate in the velocity-gradient plane.
 Similar to Taylor dispersion in position space, the orientational distribution of axisymmetric particles in linear flows at long times satisfies an effective advection-diffusion equation in orientation space.
 Using this framework, we then calculate the long-time average angular velocity and dispersion coefficient for both simple shear and extensional flows.
 Analytic expressions for the transport coefficients are derived in several asymptotic limits including nearly-spherical particles, weak flow, and strong flow.
 Our analysis shows that at long times the effective rotational dispersion is enhanced in simple shear and suppressed in extensional flow.
 The asymptotic solutions agree with full numerical solutions of the derived macrotransport equations and results from Brownian dynamics simulations.
 Our results show that the interplay between flow-induced rotations and Brownian diffusion can fundamentally change the long-time transport dynamics.

-- Macrotransport of active particles in periodic channels and fields: rectification and dispersionZhiwei PengThe Journal of Chemical Physics (accepted), Sep 2024
+- Macrotransport of active particles in periodic channels and fields: rectification and dispersionZhiwei PengThe Journal of Chemical Physics, Oct 2024

 Transport and dispersion of active particles in structured environments such as corrugated channels and porous media are important for the understanding of both natural and engineered active systems.
 Owing to their continuous selfpropulsion, active particles exhibit rectified transport under spatially asymmetric confinement.
 While good progress has been made in experiments and particle-based simulations, a theoretical understanding of the effective long-time transport dynamics in spatially periodic geometries remains less developed.
 In this paper, we apply generalized Taylor dispersion theory (GTDT) to analyze the long-time effective transport dynamics of active Brownian particles (ABPs) in periodic channels and fields.
 We show that the long-time transport behavior is governed by an effective advection-diffusion equation.
 The derived macrotransport equations allow us to characterize the average drift and effective dispersion coefficient.
 For the case of ABPs in periodic channels without external fields, we show that regardless of activity, the average drift is given by the net diffusive flux along the channel.
 For ABPs, their activity is the driving mechanism that sustains a density gradient, which ultimately leads to rectified motion along the channel.
 Our continuum theory is validated against direct Brownian dynamics simulations of the Langevin equations governing the motion of each ABP.